energywebfoundation/origin/docs/trade/exchange-core.md

 [source](https://github.com/energywebfoundation/origin/blob/6e510dca5f934b6b17ea5a43304d444c3499b62f/packages/trade/exchange/src/pods/matching-engine/matching-engine.service.ts#L24)

 ## Product
-TProduct represents the product being traded - in this use case, an [Energy Attribute Certificate (EAC)](../user-guide-glossary.md#energy-attribute-certificate) - so the implemented product type could contain EAC attributes such as device type, location, generation time, grid operator etc, however it can support any product interface.
+TProduct represents the product being traded - in the case of the Origin reference implementation, an [Energy Attribute Certificate (EAC)](../user-guide-glossary.md#energy-attribute-certificate) - so the implemented product type contains EAC attributes such as device type, location, generation time, grid operator etc. The interface can change according to implementation requirements.

 ## Product Filter
-//add
+TProductFilter represents the product filters in a bid or ask.
+Products can be filtered by, for example, a specific fuel type or a specific region where the energy represented by an EAC was produced.
+These filters can change according to implememntation requirements.

 ## Order Book
 The Matching Engine [creates the order book](https://github.com/energywebfoundation/origin/blob/master/packages/trade/exchange-core/src/MatchingEngine.ts#L85), which contains all of the current bids and asks: